-Just because your home more doesn’t mean your pet’s crate should sit empty.
+Just because you’re home more doesn’t mean your pet’s crate should sit empty.
 “If your dog was regularly crated, make sure you are still using the crate in a positive way,” says Krull.

 When leaving your dog in a crate, reintroduce them to the crate with positive reinforcement and treats (if they are food motivated).
 Leave them in the crate when venturing outside and reward good behavior upon returning.